Colorado State Highway 21: Route description

 SH 21 begins at an intersection with SH 16, also known as Mesa Ridge Parkway in Security-Widefield, as a continuation of SH 16 and heads north.
 It then turns to the west and then turns back north as it bypasses the Colorado Springs Airport.
 It then continues north through eastern Colorado Springs as an expressway with a 55 mph speed limit.
 At the intersection with Fountain Boulevard, the route then runs concurrent with US 24 until reaching a partial cloverleaf interchange at Platte Avenue, where US 24 splits from SH 21 and heads east.
 SH 21 remains as an expressway going north through a densely populated area of Colorado Springs.
 After the intersection with Dublin Boulevard, it becomes a semi-freeway with a 65 mph speed limit until reaching its northern terminus at SH 83's southern terminus.
 The route's mileposts are lined up with the mileposts on I-25 and rather than starting at 0, it begins at mile 132 at its southern terminus.

 The northern section, from Interquest Parkway/SH 83 to Dublin Boulevard is constructed to interstate highway standards with sufficient right-of-way to construct planned overpasses and on/off-ramps.
 CDOT completed interchanges and bridges at Union Boulevard and Briargate Parkway in 2013, an interchange at Old Ranch Road in 2015, and a diverging diamond interchange at Research Parkway in 2022.
 Future interchanges at SH 83 and Voyager Parkway are in progress.
-The whole routing from I-25 to Milton E. Proby Parkway is planned as a controlled-access freeway.
+The whole route from I-25 to Milton E. Proby Parkway is planned as a controlled-access freeway.